zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 ## Configure the kernel

-The next step is to copy the currently running Chrome OS kernel to KERN-C (`/dev/sda6`).
+The next step is to copy the currently running ChromeOS kernel to KERN-C (`/dev/sda6`).
 Remember, an image consists of a kernel and a rootfs on consecutive partitions.
 So, to figure out which kernel is running, we can check which partition is currently mounted as the rootfs: